Southampton University Korfball Club

 You win gold at Nationals 2015 of course.
 With the squad the strongest it had ever been, there were no doubts about our intentions.
 After a heroic half-time comeback in the semi-final - one that truly encapsulates the Spartan spirit that drives this club - we beat korf giants, UEA, in an epicly close final.
 That's right, 5th to 3rd to 1st place at Nationals - in just three years.
 The icing on the cake was a hat-trick with the league title, following a flawless season, and a cup to add to our silver-ware!
 A second layer of icing on that cake?
 Alex Bell, Kate Hotton, Nikesh Patel and Emma Bryant made the GB University Squad for the World Cup!

+If you've made it this far you know that the Spartans just keep getting bigger and better at Korfball with many more exciting tournaments and events to prove ourselves further in the future.
 The most remarkable thing about SUKC's success though is the fact that all this was achieved by the guidance of a handful of players who already knew the sport.
 The vast majority of the Spartans had never played before and now we can't imagine life without korf!
 If you've read this far and you're still wondering "What's Korfball?" - come and find out.
 We're always looking to expand our legion and, contrary to our fierce reputation, are the friendliest bunch around.